fp7mplane/demo-infra/anomaly_detection/protocol-ri/README.md

 # mPlane Protocol Software Development Kit

 This module contains the mPlane Software Development Kit.
+There has been some slight modifications wrt the official mPlane Reference Implementation [https://fp7mplane.github.io/protocol-ri](https://fp7mplane.github.io/protocol-ri), for the specific use case of Anomaly Detection and Diagnosis.

 The mPlane Protocol provides control and data interchange for passive and active network measurement tasks.
 It is built around a simple workflow in which __Capabilities__ are published by __Components__, which can accept __Specifications__ for measurements based on these Capabilities, and provide __Results__, either inline or via an indirect export mechanism negotiated using the protocol.